WHAT IS AN NA?

 Q: CAN I APPLY IF ENGLISH IS NOT MY FIRST

-able to read, write, speak, and comprehend both the verbal
+evaluate the candidates ability to read, write, and comprehend English